sphinx-doc/sphinx/doc/tutorial/automatic-doc-generation.rst

    ]

-Next, move the content of the ``.. py:function`` directive to the function docstring in the original Python file and add an optional ``kind`` argument, as follows:
+Next, move the content of the ``.. py:function`` directive to the function docstring in the original Python file, as follows:

 .. code-block:: python
    :caption: lumache.py